 Fish Fry for 2020 - Sadly We Will Miss You

 Even though we will be apart this year due to COVID-19, maybe flip a fish on the grill or fry up some fries in our honor.
 Also, please keep you and your families safe and healthy and think of your friends at Crooked Creek Watershed Association as you do something good for your environment.

 Winter Wonderland Walk January at Crooked Creek

 Every year we meet up at Falcon Park for freshly deep-fried fish and fries with friends of CrCWA!
 Games creekside, fabulous food and drink and lots of prizes.

 In conjunction with the Lions, CrCWA provided handicapped accessible picnic tables and shelters at our fishing pier at the Crooked Creek spillway.

 Final Porcupine Crib Build for Adopt-a-Lake - July, 2014, Keystone Lake

 At Keystone Lake for our 12th and final year building porcupine cribs to protect the little fishes and allow them to grow up to be big fish.
 Then help place them in the lake by boat to join the 180 other porcupine cribs we've built over the years.
 They're all marked on a special CrCWA map!

-16 volunteers cleaned up the Rosston boat launch area and some even cleaned up the river banks from their kayaks!
+Volunteers cleaned up the Rosston boat launch area and some folks even cleaned up the river banks using their kayaks!